About Last Night... (album): Singles

 The album's lead single, "Let Them Know", was released on 18 June 2021.
 The song debuted at number 38 on the UK Singles Chart and it eventually peaked at number 19.

-"Good Luck" a collaboration with English DJ Jax Jones and Swedish electronic music duo Galantis was released as the second track from the album on 18 March 2022.
+"Good Luck" featuring Jax Jones and Galantis was released as the second single from the album on 18 March 2022.

-"Overthinking" which features American rapper and singer 24kGoldn, was released as the third single off the album on 20 May 2022.
+"Overthinking" featuring 24kGoldn was released as the third and final single off the album on 20 May 2022.

 Promotional singles

-"Let Love Go" featuring American rapper Lil Tecca and "Crying on the Dance Floor" were released as promotional singles on 29 June and 12 July 2022, respectively.
-On 18 July 2022, Mabel released a surprise music video for the song "LOL".
+"Let Love Go" featuring Lil Tecca and "Crying on the Dance Floor" were released as promotional singles from the album on 29 June and 12 July 2022 respectively.
+On 18 July 2022, Mabel released a music video for the song "LOL".

-Other songs

-The collaborations "I Wish" with Joel Corry and "Deal or No Deal" with A1 x J1 were released respectively in October 2021 and July 2022, being subsequently added to the streaming versions of the album.

 Critical reception

-About Last Night... received generally positive reviews from music critics.
+About Last Night... received generally positive reviews from music critics upon its release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 72, based on seven reviews.
 Elly Watson of DIY wrote that the album "boldly celebrates ballroom and dance culture", with "each song feel[ing] like you're wandering through a different room in a nightclub" and mixing "disco, dance, pop and R&B elements" while exploring "the highs and lows of the best night out of your life, and Mabel is the perfect party guide".

-Writing for The Line of Best Fit, Dave Russell found the album does not "add much of value beyond what we hear" in "Let Them Know".
-Although finding Mabel to be a talented singer, the album is "almost completely devoid of charisma, uniqueness or nerve" and "smothered under the weight of generic, radio-pandering production and derivative genre cosplay" with "lyrics that are vague to the point of meaninglessness".
-NME contributor Hannah Mylrea gave the album four out of five stars, observing that "'About Last Night...' leaves you with your ears ringing, hooks stuck in your head and a healthy dose of dancefloor catharsis that'll make you feel lighter."
+In a critical review for The Line of Best Fit, Dave Russell found the album "almost completely devoid of charisma, uniqueness or nerve" and "smothered under the weight of generic, radio-pandering production and derivative genre cosplay" with "lyrics that are vague to the point of meaninglessness".
+In contrast, NME contributor Hannah Mylrea gave the album four out of five stars, stating "'About Last Night...' leaves you with your ears ringing, hooks stuck in your head and a healthy dose of dancefloor catharsis that'll make you feel lighter."

 Commercial performance

-About Last Night… debuted at two on the UK Albums Chart, becoming Mabel's highest charting album to date, outpeaking her debut studio album High Expectations, which peaked at three, one position lower.
-Elsewhere, the album debuted at four on the Scottish Albums Chart, becoming her highest charting album there, and debuted at 39 on the Irish Albums Chart.
+About Last Night... debuted at number two on the UK Albums Chart, overtaking her debut studio album High Expectations, which peaked at number three in 2019.
+Elsewhere, the album debuted at four on the Scottish Albums Chart, becoming her highest-charting album there, and at 39 on the Irish Albums Chart.

+Promotion

+On June 21, 2022, Mabel announced through her social media intimate shows promoting her album "About Last Night".
+Tickets went on sale the following day.
+Mabel announced her first headlining show in two years at Somerset House in London during the 2022 Summer Series.
+Previously, Mabel also announced her performances at festivals via her social media.